GuantanamoBoy/Guantanamoboy/README.md

 # :boom: **GB21**
 I am an individual validator and blockchain enthusiast.

-I have more than 3yrs of experience in running nodes on various mainnets and testnets.
+I have more than 3 years of experience in running nodes on various mainnets and testnets.

-I specialise on Cosmos ecosystem - validating and maintaining relayers
+I specialise on Cosmos ecosystem - validating and maintaining relayers.

 24x7 management and monitoring!
-(Grafana and telegram alerts)
+(Grafana and telegram alerts).

 ### :boom: **My current Mainnet validators:**